 Jingle Rails at the Eiteljorg Museum of American Indians and Western Art is a journey to the Great American West - the real West and the West of the imagination.
 With over 1,200 feet of railroad, watch seven trains wind past the local treasures of downtown Indianapolis, including the Eiteljorg Museum, Monument Circle, Union Station, and Lucas Oil Stadium, as well as historical sites, including Mt.
 Rushmore, the Grand Canyon, Yosemite Falls, and Old Faithful.

 Jolly Days Winter Wonderland is a holiday treat for the whole family at The Children’s Museum of Indianapolis.
 Complete with an indoor "ice skating" rink for children to skate in their socks, an ice fishing area, and a holiday train, this is an unbeatable family tradition.
-Mark you calendar - on November 29, Santa will arrive Indy style in a Dallara IndyCar!
+Mark you calendar - on the day after Thanksgiving, Santa will arrive Indy style in a Dallara IndyCar!

 Circle of Lights is the world's largest Christmas tree, complete with nearly 5,000 lights and 52 garland strands streaming from Indy's beloved 242-foot tall Soldiers and Sailors Monument.
 This tree has been named by Travelocity as one of the top five must-see Christmas trees in the nation.